 The markets for our products are characterized by rapidly changing technologies and evolving industry standards.
 We face intense competition in these markets and new products are expensive to develop and bring to market.
 Our success depends, in substantial part, on the timely and successful introduction of new products and upgrades of current products to comply with emerging industry standards and to address competing technological and product developments carried out by our competitors.
 The research and development of new, technologically-advanced products is a complex and uncertain process requiring high levels of innovation and investment, as well as the accurate anticipation of technology and market trends.
-Many of our products and systems are complex and we may experience delays in completing development and introducing new products or technologies in the future.
+Many of our products or technologies in the future.
 We may focus our resources on technologies that do not become widely accepted or are not commercially viable or involve compliance obligations with additional areas of regulatory requirements.
 In addition, our products may contain defects or errors that are detected only after deployment.
 If our products are not competitive or do not work properly, our business will suffer.